zay229-arch/homework-2/README.md

 };
 ```

 You can add any other methods and fields necessary to make your Node work.
 You can implement these functions in a header file called `llnode.h` inside of the `lib` directory.
-Make sure they exist wihtin the `LinkedList` namespace though.
+Make sure they exist wihtin the `linkedlist` namespace though.

 The Linked List class should have the following methods: